– General Introduction –

 → Beginnings ←

 His father enjoyed gambling and taught Chris how to play BlackJack.
 Chris himself called his love for it “the gambling gene” and it turned into a sports betting addiction soon enough during university in Tennessee.
-But he pulled himself back out of a big hole, finished his degree, got married and had a baby on the way.
+But he pulled himself back out of a big hole, finished his degree in accounting, got married and had a baby on the way.

-He played little poker while he was a traveling accountant, and after he lost his job due to 9/11, he spent more time playing.
-Even when he found a new job that wasn’t very fulfilling, he kept playing poker.
+He played little poker while he was a traveling accountant, and after he lost his accounting job due to 9/11, he spent more time playing.
+Even when he found a new job as a comptroller that wasn’t very fulfilling, he kept playing poker.

 But he did manage to win the tournament and get the $10k seat.
 He sold 50% and so had actual $5k in his pocket to make him feel better, took a week off work and travelled to Las Vegas, thinking he was going to get crushed with no chance of actually doing any good in the event.